 A silicon baking mat is recommended over parchment paper as it ensures the base of the puff pastry doesn't get soggy.

 When reheating use either the oven or air fryer, not the microwave to ensure crispy, flaky pastry.

 If sweet and savory pastry foods are your jam, then here are some recipes you might like to try:

 - Mini Sausage Rolls

-- Ham Cream Cheese Roll Ups (not pastry but I know you will love these!)
+- Ham Cream Cheese Roll Ups (I know you will love these!)